MetriCfan/faster-minecolonies/README.md

   - glassblower (glass and stained glass)

 important:
--  get things going you need to do the woodwork research first
+- to get things going you need to do the woodwork research first
 - make a town hall, builder, forester then university band do the woodwork research after that do whatever you please